 Tereza Vrdoljak is an artist from Austria.
 Visit her here.

 Theodore Worozbyt is the recipient of fellowships from the NEA and the Alabama and Georgia Arts Councils.
 His books are The Dauber Wings, Tuesday Marriage Death, Letters of Transit, Smaller Than Death, and Echo’s Recipe.
 He teaches at Georgia State University.

 Thomas Mundt lives in Chicago, as do others.
 He is the author of one short-story collection, You Have Until Noon to Unlock the Secrets of the Universe (Lady Lazarus Press, 2011), and the father of one human boy.
 Read more at http://www.dontdissthewizard.blogspot.com.

 Thomas O’Connell is a librarian living in the mountains of southwestern Virginia whose short fiction has appeared in The Broken Plate, Caketrain, Staccato Fiction, and Sleepingfish, as well as other print and online journals.

-Tom Holmes is the editor of Redactions: Poetry, Poetics, & Prose and the author of six collections of poetry.
-His writings about wine, poetry book reviews, and poetry can be found at his blog, The Line Break: http://thelinebreak.wordpress.com/
+Tom Holmes is the founding editor of Redactions: Poetry & Poetics, and author of three full-length collections of poetry, most recently The Cave, which won The Bitter Oleander Press Library of Poetry Book Award for 2013, as well as four chapbooks.
+His writings about wine, poetry book reviews, and poetry can be found at his blog, The Line Break.
+Follow him on Twitter: @TheLineBreak

 tucker sampson is a poet that lives in Concord New Hampshire.
 He works on an organic farm with special needs adults.